My Life in Rugby: Peter Buxton – former Moseley, Newport, Gloucester & Bristol flanker

 I always intended to take a year out after school.
 I wanted to experience living in a different country.
 It helped me a lot to have a better understanding of the game.

 I learned a lot from playing with some high-class players out there.
-I messed about with a bit of Aussie Rules and Rugby League as well – that was quite good fun.
+I messed about with a bit of Aussie Rules and League as well – that was quite good fun.
 It also gave me a better appreciation of different skill sets.

 When I got back to I went to Moseley but broke my leg in my first training session.